Algebras of Information. An Axiomatic Foundation: Random maps

 As in the case of simple random variables we may define the allocation of support $s_{\Gamma}$ of a random mapping by

-We do not any more distinguish here between the semantic categories of support and quasi-support as above for simple random variables and speak simply of support, even though (\ref{eq:DefAllocOfSupp}) is strictly speaking a quasi-support.
+We do not any more distinguish here between the semantic categories of support and quasi-support as before for simple random variables and speak simply of support, even though (\ref{eq:DefAllocOfSupp}) is strictly speaking a quasi-support.

 This support, as defined in (\ref{eq:DefAllocOfSupp}), has the same properties as the support of simple random variables, in particular, as in Theorem \ref{th:AllolcSupp}, $s_{\Gamma}(1) = \Omega$ and $s_{\Gamma}(\phi \cdot \psi) = s_{\Gamma}(\phi) \cap s_{\Gamma}(\psi)$.
 Again, as before, with simple random variables, we may try to define the degree of support induced by a random mapping $\Gamma$ of a piece of information $\psi$ by